-What is Biodiversity and how do we measure it?
+What is biodiversity and how do we measure it?
 Biodiversity refers to the variety of organisms on earth and is commonly expressed as the number of species in a given area or environment.
 The number of species that a biologist or paleontologist finds is related to the number of specimens they examine.
 A large sample of specimens will yield more species than a smaller sample of specimens.
-This graph shows the number of species recorded from Silurian reef collections in the Milwaukee Public Museum.
-Examination of 3000 specimens produced a record of 140 species.
-At 6000 specimens, 165 species were recorded.
-A total of 191 reef species were recorded at the final sample size of 10,201 specimens.
-Note that the curve does not reach a plateau.
-Examination of additional specimens would add to the number of recorded species.
+Rarefaction curves help us calculate the number of different species represented in a community based on the number of samples collected.